Mormonism and women: Definition of women

 The LDS Church does not recognize trans women as women, but defines gender as the "biological sex at birth".
-The Church teaches that if a person is born intersex, the decision to determine the child's sex is left to the parents, with the guidance of medical professionals, and that such decisions can be made at birth or can be delayed until medically necessary.
+The church teaches that if a person is born intersex, the decision to determine the child's sex is left to the parents, with the guidance of medical professionals, and that such decisions can be made at birth or can be delayed until medically necessary.

-Women in Church history
+Women in LDS Church history

-Nineteenth and early 20th-century accounts of Mormon history often neglected women's role in founding the religion.
+Nineteenth and early 20th-century accounts of Latter-day Saint history often neglected women's role in founding the religion.
 The 1872 history The Rise, Progress, and Travels of the Church of Jesus Christ of Latter-day Saints does not name any women.
-B.H.
-Roberts's famous seven-volume history, History of the Church of Jesus Christ of Latter-day Saints only mentions a few women.
+The seven-volume history, History of the Church of Jesus Christ of Latter-day Saints (1872) by B.H.
+Roberts only mentions a few women.
 A notable exception to this was 19th century historian Edward Tullidge, who Claudia Bushman said "stood alone as a Mormon feminist historian before the revitalization of the women's movement in the 1970s."
 However, a number of women had significant supporting roles; for example, Joseph Smith's wife, Emma Hale Smith, served as a scribe during translation of the Book of Mormon and was the subject of one of the church's early revelations, which included direction to compile the church's first hymnal.
 Emma Smith also served as head of the Relief Society, originally a self-governing women's organization within the church, which is one of the oldest and largest women's organizations in the world.